JetBrains/intellij-sdk-docs/topics/products/androidstudio/android_studio.md

 The actual Android Studio version doesn't entirely reflect the (YEAR.MAJOR.MINOR) version of the IntelliJ Platform.
 The Android Studio version presented below is `2021.1.1 Patch 1`, but the `2021.1` part marked with the green rectangle refers to the IntelliJ IDEA release.

-To find the version of the IntelliJ Platform used to build Android Studio, use the Android Studio _About_ dialog screen.
+To find the version of the IntelliJ Platform used to build Android Studio, use the Android Studio <control>About</control> dialog screen.
 An example is shown below.
 In this case, the (BRANCH.BUILD.FIX) version of the IntelliJ Platform is `211.7628.21` – marked with the blue rectangle – is corresponding to the IntelliJ IDEA version `2021.1.3`.